-The education and testing program is intended to be a helpful part of the overall physical and mental education and conditioning programs of high school students.
+The education and testing program is intended to be a helpful part of the overall physical and mental education programs of junior and senior high school students.
 Drug use is inconsistent with the purposes of participation in extra-curricular and co-curricular programs and with the purpose of the school in general.
 The program, therefore, includes appropriate procedures for dealing with such problems in areas where the schools have been given legal parameters to implement such policies.

-Students in these activities are respected and admired by a large segment of the student body of each school and, in order to participate in school programs, are expected to hold themselves as good examples of conduct, sportsmanship and training, which includes avoiding drug and alcohol usage.
+Students in these activities are respected and admired by a large segment of the student body of each school and, in order to participate in school programs, are expected to hold themselves as good examples of conduct, which includes avoiding drug and alcohol usage.
 It has been widely recognized that drug/illegal substance and alcohol usage can cause serious physical, mental and emotional harm.
-A student athlete who uses drugs can be a danger to himself, his teammates and his opponents.
+A student who uses drugs can be a danger to himself, his teammates and his opponents.